Keep your eyes peeled, because anything could happen!

 For such an old sport, the future is bright and exciting for Formula One racing.
 New countries clamor to host Grand Prix.
 Even this year’s Sochi Olympic Park will become a future race course.
 The thrill and excitement of racing can hardly be matched, and to experience it in the flesh is an entirely different experience.
 Don’t let these cars pass you by!

-Drive off now to Trekeffect and plan your perfect trip to see Formula 1 this year!
+Drive off now with Trekeffect and plan your perfect trip to see Formula 1 this year!

 We want to hear from you!
 What are your thoughts on the article?
 What did you find most interesting and do you have any of your own experiences you can you share with us to make this article even better?
 Let us know in the comments!